SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.52.0

+* NEW ``ui.client.sessionClassEmailUs`` to customize the content of the Email Us button on the Session class option.

 ## Upgrading to Renku 0.50.0

 The gitlab configuration has been unified in the `global` section of the values, which requires modifications for existing deployments.